cwainwright/think-inside-the-box/README.md

 ![game-world](images/game-world.png "Game World")

-The game world is a maze built procedurally each time the game is run by tessellating prebuilt rooms.
+The game world is a maze built procedurally each time the game is run by tessellating prebuilt rooms. \
 The player must make their way from the top room of the maze to the bottom; navigating the rooms and interacting with the Non-Player Characters (NPCs).

 #### Room Navigation

 Rooms are made up of 11 by 11 tiles.
-These tiles can be one of 3 things: A space ``('  ')``, a wall ``('##')`` or a door ``('//')``.
+These tiles can be one of 3 things:

+- A space ``('  ')``
+- A wall ``('##')``
+- A door ``('//')``

-Spaces and doors act in a similar manner; they allow entities to pass through/over them.
+Spaces and doors act in a similar manner; they allow entities to pass through/over them. \
-Walls prevent players and NPCs from moving over them.
+Walls prevent players and NPCs from moving over them. \
-To enter an adjacent room, the player must land on a door at one of the edges of a room.
+To enter an adjacent room, the player must move through a door at one of the edges of a room. \
 Rooms can be navigated using the **Arrow Keys (Up, Down, Left and Right)**.

 #### NPC Interaction